The Most Popular Fairy Tale Stories of All Time

 Clearly, those boots were made for walking because Puss has managed to travel astonishingly far around the world.
 Scholars say, “The story has been found in all parts of Europe, across Siberia, onward to India, Indonesia, and the Philippines.
 It also traveled with colonists and travelers from Europe to Africa and the American Indians.”

 If you’ve ever checked out hairstyles in the doll section of a toy store, you won’t be surprised to find that Rapunzel is still such a beloved and influential story.
 More recently Mattel released a popular 2002 CGI computer-animated film, Barbie As Rapunzel, and Disney had a hit with the 2010 feature-length cartoon, Tangled.
 The girl with the climb-able curls is isolated in a tower by a wicked witch.
-Of course this being a fairy tale, it’s only a matter of time before a handsome prince shouts, “Rapunzel, Rapunzel, let down your golden hair,” and before you know it, they’re united in perfect bliss.
+Of course this being one of the fairy tales for kids, it’s only a matter of time before a handsome prince shouts, “Rapunzel, Rapunzel, let down your golden hair,” and before you know it, they’re united in perfect bliss.

 Surprise!
-The Grimm version of Rapunzel is so very much grimmer.
+This fairy tale is a modified version of a Grimms’ fairy tale.
+And the Grimm version of Rapunzel is so very much grimmer.
 Rapunzel winds up in the witch’s clutches in the first place because her pregnant mother couldn’t stop stealing magic herbs from the old crone’s garden.
 (And you thought cravings for pickles and ice cream were bad!)
 The witch finds out about Rapunzel’s secret visitor when the girl’s unexpected pregnancy bursts the seams of her dresses.
 Using Rapunzel’s hair as a lure, the witch catches the prince and throws him to the ground, where thorns pierce his eyes.
 She leaves him to wander alone for years in the wilderness.
 (Jealous much?)
 But it is a fairy tale, so eventually, Rapunzel, now the mother of the prince’s toddler twins, runs into him by chance; her tears fall onto his face, miraculously restoring his vision, and leading the couple to their belated happily ever after.
 Now, we know you love learning about these fairytale princesses, but here’s what it’s like to play a Disney princess in real life.